 - Secure all cleaning products away from the puppy

 - Remove area rugs (will become a potty spot target)

 - Remove decorative pillows (may be mistaken for a toy)

 Good Hint: Get a laundry hamper for toys.
 It has a lid and airflow holes, which permits the air to travel around the toys and avoids musty smells.

-If you decide to get some outside training, may we make a suggestion?
-We've heard some great things about Sit-Means-Sit dog training.
+If you decide to get some professional training, may we make a suggestion?
+We’ve heard some great things about Sit-Means-Sit dog training.
 Look for one in your area.
 Kindly tell them that Labradoodles of Logan Ranch sent you.